Analyzing LEONARDO FINMEC/ADR (FINMY) & Herman Miller (MLHR)

 LEONARDO FINMEC/ADR has higher revenue and earnings than Herman Miller.

-This is a breakdown of recent recommendations and price targets for LEONARDO FINMEC/ADR and Herman Miller, as provided by MarketBeat.
+This is a breakdown of recent ratings for LEONARDO FINMEC/ADR and Herman Miller, as provided by MarketBeat.

 |Sell Ratings